nanbaima/computational-workflows-homework/README.md

 * a modified version of this file `README.md` file containing the specific commands that you used to complete the exercises.
-You do not have to include everything, just the key commands in the spaces provided.
+You do not have to include everything, just the key commands.
+I have left placeholders where these commands should go:

     ```
     # Add your commands here
     ```
 * A `wallet.py` file that passes the unit tests.
 * A `Dockerfile`.
-* A working GitHub Actions file that runs the unit tests inside the built image.
+* A working GitHub Actions file `.github/workflows/test.yml` that runs the unit tests inside the built image.

 ## High level overview